RossetoAnalytics/Analise-Comportamento-UsuarioBanco/README.md

 For this project, I used the following tools:

-SQL: To source, clean, and transform data.
+SQL: To source, clean, and transform data;
-Python: To transform and visualize data, including creating a retention matrix.
+Python: To transform and visualize data, including creating a retention matrix;
-Excel: To visualize and edit the retention matrix, as it provides control over each cell.
+Excel: To visualize and edit the retention matrix, as it provides control over each cell;
 Power BI: To create visualizations and further source, clean, and transform data.